Fatima71765/Fatima-Al-Fihri/README.md

 # Photography
-New tutorials for amazing and beautiul photography everyday
+New tutorials for amazing and beautiful photography everyday